-Wizz Air allows you to change your flight date, time and route for a fee, and by paying applicable fare differences up to 3 hours before your actual flight scheduled departure time.
-If you change your flight more than 30 days before the departure, you will be charged € 30 (online), 7 – 30 days before departure date will cost you € 35 (online), while within 7 days before the departure date the fee will be € 40.
+Wizz Air allows you to change your flight date, time and route for a fee, and by paying applicable fare differences up to 3 hours before your scheduled flight departure time.
+If you change your flight more than 30 days before departure, you will be charged € 30 (online), 7-30 days before departure date will cost you € 35 (online), while within 7 days before departure date the fee will be € 40.
 You can request a flight change also via Wizz Air Call Center, but you will be charged a Call Center Transaction Fee of € 60.

 How to avoid hidden airline fees for changing or cancelling flights:

 Communicate the changes of your flight as soon as possible, since the fees increase with the approaching of the departure date.
-Keep in mind that with low budget airlines sometimes it is cheaper to book another flight than to change an existing booking.
+Keep in mind that with budget airlines, it is sometimes cheaper to book another flight than to change an existing booking.

 4. Overweight Baggage

 If you are traveling with budget airlines, you usually need to pay extra for your luggage.
-Prices may vary depending on: travel time, payment method, weight of baggage, plane occupancy... therefore it is very, very important that you inform yourself prior departure what are their luggage policies.
+Prices may vary depending on: travel time, payment method, baggage weight, plane occupancy, etc. It is therefore very, very important that you inform yourself beforehand about their luggage policies.

-Passengers are allowed to take on board the Ryanair plane only a small bag (40 x 20 x 25 cm), which must be stored under the front seat while for the trolley (55 x 40 x 20 cm) you will have to pay extra.
-However, if you purchase a "Priority" ticket, at a cost of € 6 when booking your flight or € 8 after booking, you will be allowed to take on board both baggages.
+Passengers are allowed to take on board a Ryanair plane only a small bag (40 x 20 x 25 cm), which must be stored under the front seat while you will have to pay extra for a trolley (55 x 40 x 20 cm).
+However, if you purchase a "Priority" ticket at a cost of € 6 when booking your flight or € 8 after booking, you will be allowed to take on board both baggages.

-Ryanair also allows you to check-in up to 3 bags of 20 kg (for a total of 60 kg).
-If the weight of the baggage exceeds the permitted weight, you pay a supplement of € 11 / kg.
+Ryanair also allows you to check in up to 3 bags of 20 kg (for a total of 60 kg).
+If the weight of the baggage exceeds the permitted weight, you pay a fee of € 11 / kg.

 easyJet allows you to check in up to 3 bags of 23 kg, offering the possibility to pay for additional luggage, in units of 3 kg (13 € per unit) up to a maximum of 32 kg / pcs.
 The maximum size (length + width + height) of a single piece of baggage must not exceed 275 cm.
 But be careful!
-Despite the weight of a baggage is limited to 23 kg, you will pay less if your suitcase weighs less than 15 kg!
-For baggage up to 15 kg, online costs from € 10 to € 37, while the cost of a baggage up to 23 kg is from € 15 to € 42.
+Eventhough the baggage weight is limited to 23 kg, you will pay less if your suitcase weighs less than 15 kg!
+The fee for baggage weighing up to 15 kg is from € 10 to € 37 online, while the fee for baggage up to 23 kg is from € 15 to € 42.
 If you decide to check in your baggage at the airport, you will pay more.
 At the check-in, the cost will be € 41 / piece and at the boarding gate € 52 / piece.

-If the weight of the baggage exceeds the permitted weight (23 kg / pcs), a supplement of 13 € / kg must be paid.
+If the weight of the baggage exceeds the permitted weight (23 kg / piece), a supplement of 13 € / kg must be paid.

-On the Wizz Air flight it is possible to take one piece of hand luggage not exceeding 40 x 30 x 20 cm with a maximum weight of 10 kg.
-However, if you purchase WIZZ Priority (from € 5 to € 15 at the time of the booking or € 25 at the airport), you are allowed also to take a trolley bag (55 x 40 x 23 cm).
+On board a Wizz Air flight it is possible to take one piece of hand luggage not exceeding 40 x 30 x 20 cm with a maximum weight of 10 kg.
+However, if you purchase WIZZ Priority (from € 5 to € 15 at booking or € 25 at the airport), you are also allowed also to take a trolley bag (55 x 40 x 23 cm).

 Wizz Air has introduced a new type of checked-in bag with a weight allowance of 10 kg, besides the available 20 and 32 kg options.
-You can check-in a maximum 1 bag of 10 kg, 2 bags of 20 kg, or 3 bags of 32 kg.
-Other combination of checked-in bags is not possible to purchase online, while fees vary according to season.
+You can check in a maximum of 1 bag of 10 kg, 2 bags of 20 kg, or 3 bags of 32 kg.
+Other combinations of checked-in bags are not possible to purchase online, while fees vary according to season.

 For luggage up to 10 kg the cost ranges from € 7 to € 12 online & call center.